i-ape/yt_m4a/README.md

 asks for folder name

 gives 1-10 quality options

-it now has a nice simple gui with rofi

 ## to do

 revert back to terminal ui

-get metadata autofill to terminal and be directly editable
+get metadata autofill to terminal and be directly editable, im yet to find a fliud way to do this :(